WiIIson/EMGFlow-Python-Package/docs/reference/extract-features.md

 sampling_rate = 2000
 cols = ['EMG_zyg', 'EMG_cor']

-# Extracts all features from the files in the 'Bandpass' path and the 'Smooth'
+# Extracts all features from the files in the 'Bandpass' path and the 'Filled'
 # path.
+If the 'Filled' path was empty, it would use 'Smooth' instead.
+Assumes
-Assumes the same files are in both paths.
+# the same files are in both paths.
 features = EMGFlow.extract_features(path_names, sampling_rate, cols)
 ```